aws-samples/aws-serverless-batch-architecture/README.md

     ├── validate-data - Chunk processor: Validates each record from each row and outputs if the record is valid or not.
     ├── get-data - Chunk processor: This is a backing function for the API gateway, this is a test function to simulate the process of enriching the data, we fetch the data from a sample DynamoDB table.
     ├── write-output-chunk - Chunk processor: This function writes the processed output chunk to the S3 bucket.
-    ├── s3-lambda-notification - This function is configured as an S3 notification handler which is called when a object is created in S3 and is reponsible for calling the Main batch orchestrator workflow
+    ├── s3-lambda-notification - This function is configured as an S3 notification handler which is called when a object is created in S3 and is reponsible for calling the Main batch orchestrator workflow.
     ├── custom-resource -
         ├── app.py - This function is responsible for adding an S3 event notification to the SourceBucket to trigger our lambda function, this notification is not added in the SAM template itself as it causes a circular dependency.
 This function also loads the FinancialTable DynamoDB table with initial data which will store the data that is needed by our api service (source/get-data/app.py).
 This is only used for the purpose of this example.
         ├── cfnresponse.py - This file is used for the cfnresponse module for our custom-resource.
 The cfn-response module is available only when you use the ZipFile property to write your source code.
 It isn't available for source code that's stored in Amazon S3 buckets, since we are not using the ZipFile property for our custom resource we have to provide this module.
-└── template.yaml - A template that defines the application's AWS resources
+└── template.yaml - A template that defines the application's AWS resources.
 ```
 Refer [cfnresponse](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-lambda-function-code-cfnresponsemodule.html) for more details on the cfnresponse module.